Henduww/EasedDiscordTheme/README.md

 ### Files
 **Source Code -** For copy/pasting into the "Custom CSS" tab.
 (This can be found at the bottom of user-settings once Better Discord has been installed.)

+**Non-minified source code -** For those who want to add custom aspects to the theme.

 **Readme.md** - This file.